About NGK

 6.Educations

-Regarding its supply chain, the NGK Group requests its business partners to comply with the above-mentioned "NGK Group’s Supply-Chain CSR Guideline" and request them to submit written consent every year.
+Regarding its supply chain, the NGK Group requests its business partners to comply with the "NGK Group’s Supply-Chain Code of Conduct" and to regularly submit written consent.

 This statement was approved by ;